elgs/leanweb/README.md

 }
 ```
 `demo-login` is the newly generated web component.
 The web component name is
 prefixed with project name `demo`.
 Inside `src/components/`, a new web
-web component directory `demo-login` is created containing 3 files:
+component directory `demo-login` is created containing 3 files:
 * demo-login.html
 * demo-login.js
 * demo-login.scss